-1aa.
-Member States may decide that deposits referred to in Article 6 (3) are subject to a longer repayment period.
-However, that period shall not exceed 3 months from the date on which the competent authorities make a determination as referred to in Article 2(1)(e)(i) or a judicial authority makes a ruling as referred to in Article 2(1)(e)(ii).
+- 3. Member States may decide that deposits referred to in Article 7(3) are subject to a longer repayment period, which does not exceed three months from the date on which a relevant administrative authority makes a determination as referred to in point (h)(i) of Article 2 or a judicial authority makes a ruling as referred to in point (h)(ii) of Article 2. - 4.
+During the transitional period until 31 December 2023, where DGSs cannot make the repayable amount available within seven working days they shall ensure that depositors have access to an appropriate amount of their covered deposits to cover the cost of living within five working days of a request.

-1b.
-During the transitional period until 31 December 2023 and when DGS cannot make the repayable amount(s) available within 7 working days, DGS shall ensure that depositors within 5 working days after request have access to an appropriate amount of their covered deposits to cover the cost of living.
+DGSs shall only grant access to the appropriate amount as referred to in the first subparagraph on the basis of data provided by the DGS or the credit institution.

-1ba.
-DGS may make the access to the amount(s) as referred above solely under the data provided by the credit institution.
+The appropriate amount as referred to in the first subparagraph shall be deducted from the repayable amount as referred to in Article 7.

-- 1bb.
-The amount(s) shall be deducted from the repayable amount as referred to in Art.
-6 - 1c.
-Repayment or payout as referred to in paragraph 1 and 1b may be deferred in any of the following cases: - (a) it is uncertain whether a person is legally entitled to receive repayment or the deposit is subject to legal dispute; - (b) the deposit is subject to restrictive measures imposed by national governments or international bodies; - c) by way of derogation from paragraph 4a of this Article there has been no transaction relating to the deposit within the last 24 months (the account is dormant); - (d) the amount to be repaid is deemed to be part of a temporary high balance as defined in Article 5(1a); or - (e) the amount to be repaid is to be paid out by the DGS of the host Member State in accordance with Article 12(2).
+- 5. Repayment as referred to in paragraphs 1 and 4 may be deferred where: - (a) it is uncertain whether a person is entitled to receive repayment or the deposit is subject to legal dispute; - (b) the deposit is subject to restrictive measures imposed by national governments or international bodies;

-6162/14 CS/mf 35 EN
+- (c) by way of derogation from paragraph 9 of this Article there has been no transaction relating to the deposit within the last 24 months (the account is dormant); - (d) the amount to be repaid is deemed to be part of a temporary high balance as defined in Article 6(2); or - (e) the amount to be repaid is to be paid out by the DGS of the host Member State in accordance with Article 14(2). - 6.
+The repayable amount shall be made available without a request to a DGS being necessary.
+For that purpose, the credit institution shall transmit the necessary information on deposits and depositors as soon as requested by the DGS. - 7.
+Any correspondence between the DGS and the depositor shall be drawn up: - (a) in the official language of the Union institutions that is used by the credit institution holding the covered deposit when writing to the depositor; or - (b) in the official language or languages of the Member State in which the covered deposit is located.

-DGG1B
+If a credit institution operates directly in another Member State without having established branches, the information shall be provided in the language that was chosen by the depositor when the account was opened.

-- 2. The repayable amount shall be made available without a request to DGS being necessary.
-For this purpose, the credit institution shall transmit the necessary information on deposits and depositors as soon as requested by the DGS. - 3.
-Any correspondence between the DGS and the depositor shall be drawn up in the official language of the Union that is used by the credit institution holding the guaranteed deposit when writing to the depositor or in the official language or languages of the Member State in which the guaranteed deposit is located.
-If a credit institution operates directly in another Member State without having established branches, the information shall be provided in the language that was chosen by the depositor when the account was opened.. - 4.
-Notwithstanding the time limit laid down in paragraph 1, where a depositor or any person entitled to or interested in sums held in an account has been charged with an offence arising out of or in relation to money laundering as defined in Article 1(2) of Directive 2005/60/EC, the DGS may suspend any payment related to the depositor concerned, pending the judgment of the court. - 4a.
-No repayment shall be effected where there has been no transaction relating to the deposit within the last 24 months and the value of the deposit is lower than the administrative costs incurred by DGS that would arise from such repayment.
+- 8. Notwithstanding the time-limit laid down in paragraph 1 of this Article, where a depositor or any person entitled to or interested in sums held in an account has been charged with an offence arising out of or in relation to money laundering as defined in Article 1(2) of Directive 2005/60/EC, the DGS may suspend any payment relating to the depositor concerned, pending the judgment of the court. - 9.
+No repayment shall be made where there has been no transaction relating to the deposit within the last 24 months and the value of the deposit is lower than the administrative costs that would be incurred by the DGS in making such a repayment.

-Claims against Deposit Guarantee Schemes
+Claims against DGSs

-1. Member States s shall ensure that the depo sitor's rights t o compensa tion may b e the sub oject o of an ac tion against the I Deposit Gua rantee Schen ne.
+1. Member States shall ensure that the depositors' rights to compensation may be the subject of an action against the DGS.